 2. Drink Water

-One reason why Aquaphor is so effective at healing irritated and dry skin is because it forms a protective barrier.
-It seals moisture in to hydrate and heal your skin while keeping dry air and other environmental stressors out.
+One reason why Aquaphor is so effective at healing irritated and dry skin is that it forms a protective barrier.
+It seals moisture into hydrate and heals your skin while keeping dry air and other environmental stressors out.

 4. …And Slather It On At Night

-I’ve even started apply a little bit around my nostrils when my nose starts to feel raw after using a lot of tissues, and it works like a charm.
+Iโve even started applying a little bit around my nostrils when my nose starts to feel raw after using a lot of tissues, and it works like a charm.

 5. Avoid Long-Lasting Lipstick